djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 #### Limiting Direct Access

-- **Restrict Access**: Limit the number of users and applications that can connect directly to the database.
-Use network segmentation and firewalls to control access.
+- Restricting direct access reduces potential attack surfaces by limiting the number of **users and applications** that can connect directly to the database, using network segmentation and firewalls to enforce controls.
-- **Use Application Servers**: Employ application servers or middleware as intermediaries.
-Clients interact with the application server, which then communicates with the database, adding an additional security layer.
+- Application servers or middleware act as intermediaries, ensuring clients interact with them instead of directly accessing the database, thereby introducing an additional layer of security.
-- **Firewall Rules**: Implement firewall rules to restrict access to database ports from unauthorized IP addresses or networks.
+- Firewall rules help safeguard the database by restricting access to database ports from unauthorized IP addresses or networks.

 **Implementation Tips:**

-- **Database Whitelisting**: Configure the database to accept connections only from specific, trusted hosts.
+- Database whitelisting ensures the database accepts connections only from **specific, trusted hosts**, enhancing access control.
-- **Private Networks**: Host the database server within a private network or virtual private cloud (VPC) that is not directly accessible from the public internet.
+- Hosting the database server within a private network or virtual private cloud (VPC) prevents direct public internet exposure, reducing risks.
-- **SSH Tunneling**: Use SSH tunnels for secure remote connections when necessary.

----
+- SSH tunneling provides a secure method for remote connections, adding encryption and authentication layers to access control.

-## Authorization
+### Authorization

 Authorization controls determine what authenticated users are allowed to do within the database system.
 Proper authorization ensures that users can access only the data and functions necessary for their roles, minimizing the risk of insider threats and accidental data breaches.

-### Principle of Least Privilege
+#### Principle of Least Privilege

-- **Definition**: Users are granted the minimum levels of access—or permissions—needed to perform their job functions.
+- The principle of least privilege ensures that users are granted **only the minimum permissions** required to perform their job functions, reducing unnecessary access.
-- **Implementation**:
-  - **Granular Permissions**: Assign specific permissions to users rather than broad or default privileges.
+- Granular permissions involve assigning specific access rights to users rather than relying on broad or default privileges that may pose security risks.
-  - **Regular Audits**: Periodically review user permissions and adjust them as roles or responsibilities change.
+- Conducting regular audits helps review and adjust user permissions as roles or responsibilities evolve, maintaining appropriate access levels.
-  - **Separation of Duties**: Divide tasks and privileges among multiple users to prevent fraud and reduce errors.
+- Separation of duties divides tasks and privileges among multiple users, enhancing security by preventing fraud and minimizing errors.

 **Example in SQL Server:**